FrenchKit/FrenchKitCodeOfConduct/README.md

 The organizers are aware of the code of conduct.
 If an inappropriate behaviour is brought to us and confirmed, we will ask to the harasser to leave the conference.
 If he/she/they do not follow our instructions, we may call the police.

 ### Will they contact the law enforcement or police?
 Should I contact the police directly?
 Please contact the police directly only in case of physical emergency, as usual.
-Please get in touch with an organizer as soon as possible if any unwanted/undesired behavior occur.
+Please get in touch with an organizer as soon as possible if any unwanted/undesired behavior occurs.

 ### What do I do if I notice someone else being harassed?
 Report it immediately to an organizer.